enigma522/enigma522/README.md

 - 👋 Hi, I’m @enigma522
-- 👀 I’m interested in Front-End development, Software development ...
+- 👀 I’m interested in Front-End and back-end development, Software development ...
-- 🌱 I’m currently learning JS
+- 🌱 CTF player
 - 💞️ I’m looking to collaborate on a smal project